Projected Robust PCA with Application to Smooth Image Recovery

-In this section, we analyze the image of Lenna, a benchmark in image data analysis, and demonstrate the advantage of PRPCA with interpolation matrices over the robust PCA.
+In this section, we analyze the image of Lenna, a benchmark in image data analysis, and demonstrate the advantage of PRPCA with interpolation matrices over the RPCA.
 We consider the gradyscale Lenna image, which is of dimension $512\times 512$ and can be found at \href{https://www.ece.rice.edu/~wakin/images/} {https://www.ece.rice.edu/~wakin/images/}.
 The image is displayed in Figure \ref{lenna} below.

 We re-scale the Lenna image such that each pixel of the image is range from 0 to 1, with 0 represents pure black and 1 represents pure white.
-Our target is to recover the Lenna image from its blurred version with different levels of blurring strength.
+Our target is to recover the Lenna image from its noisy version with different noise levels.
 That is, we observe \bes \bZ=\bTheta+\bE, \ees where $\bTheta$ is the true Lenna image and $\bE$ is the noise term with i.i.d entries generated from $\mathcal{N}(0,\sigma^2)$.
 We consider the noise levels range from 0.05 to 0.25.
 Specifically, we let $\sigma=0.05,0.1,0.15,0.2,0.25$.
-Figure \ref{lenna_blur} plots the Lenna image with different blurring strengths.
+Figure \ref{lenna_blur} plots the Lenna image with different noise level.